 *During our trip (September 2022), e-tickets were accepted on most vessels.

 Like most other ports, Santorini port is too far to walk from the nearest town.
 Transfer options from the ports include buses, taxis, private transfers, and shuttle service arranged through your hotel.
-Note there are limited taxis and busses at ports because transport is limited on most islands.
-If you didn’t book transport in advance, you must get off the ferry first to ensure you don’t get left behind.
-We prebooked our transfer using Welcome pickups from Santorini Port to Santorini Airport on our last trip.
+Note there are limited taxis and buses at ports because transport is limited on most islands.
+If you didn’t book transport in advance, you must get off the ferry first to ensure you aren’t left behind.
+On our last trip, we prebooked our transfer using Welcome pickups from Santorini Port to Santorini Airport.
 This trip cost 35 euros.

 Most ports have ATMs allowing you to get cash, as most taxi drivers only accept cash.